 Page 23 states, “Vaticanus . . . notes through a symbol in the margin adjacent to 14:33 the existence of a variant reading.”
 That is what a distigme does, not a distigme-obelos.

 Page 24 describes the distigme-obelos as “indicating that something should be in the text.”
 No distigme-obelos does this.
-Each marks the location where textual variants begin that together add at least four words that were not in the original text.
+Each marks the precise starting point of four-or-more-word additions that were not in the original text.

 Page 24 states, “the symbol at v.
 33 is all we should expect from the scribe’s knowledge of the ‘Western’ placement.”
 Since no other distigme-obelos symbol is at the location of a known transposition, why should anyone expect this symbol to mark a transposition?